stryker-mutator/stryker-net/docs/ignore-mutations.md

 `// Stryker disable once all` will only disable mutants on the next line.

 `// Stryker disable once Arithmetic,Update` will only disable Arithmetic and Update mutants on the next line.
-For the complete list of the types of mutators you may ignore, check out the [mutations](./mutations.md) page, using the name in the parenthesis.
+For the complete list of the types of mutators you may ignore, check out the [mutations](./mutations.md) page.
+For each mutator, use the name in parenthesis.

 Example: